Alec-Nader/iMechanic/README.md

 # iMechanic
-Senior desgin course front-end project
+Senior design course front-end project

+These are general mock-ups on how iMechanic will be designed in the future.

+Currently this project is out of date and our current web application project is in a private repository.
+Contact me for more information.